 Once a student has attempted 15 credit hours of courses (including those attempted at other institutions), a student’s academic performance is evaluated at the end of each semester.
 Students who do not maintain a minimum 2.0 grade point average for any semester will be placed on academic probation.
 The student will be allowed to register for the next semester.
-If a student on academic probation receives a grade point average below 2.0 for any semester the student will be suspended for the following semester.
-Upon returning to College, the student will remain on academic probation until the semester or cumulative grade point average (as needed) is 2.0 or above.
+The student will remain on "not in good standing" (probation) until the semester or cumulative grade point average (as needed) is 2.0 or above.

 Auditing a Course

 Prospective students interested in auditing a course should follow the regular admissions process by submitting a completed application to Student Affairs and meet any prerequisite and/or co-requisite course requirements.
 Test scores and/or official transcripts for any prior college credit can be waived from the admissions process in the event that the student is planning to enroll in a course that has no prerequisite/co-requisite requirements.

 The auditing student will be required to follow the regular admission/registration process.
 In addition, the student must complete an Add/Drop Form and submit it to the Student Affairs Office before the end of the drop/add period as designated by the official NTCC Academic Calendar.